lionisakis/AI-Artificial-Intelligence/project1/README.md

 Author: Lionis Emmanouil Georgios (Akis)

 ### Summery of the program:
   This project creates a snake game.
 That game can be played either by the user or by the computer.
-The computer solves this problem by using Search Algorithms (BFS,DFS,UCS,A*,normal Hamiltonian Cycle).
+The computer solves this problem by using Search Algorithms (BFS,DFS,UCS,A*,Normal Hamiltonian Cycle).
+Some solutions can not be perfect as the snake can trap itself.
 Language: Python

 ### How to compile the programm:
   The execution of the programm is easy.
 You just have to write `python main.py {searchAlgorithm} {speed}` or `python3 main.py {searchAlgorithm} {speed}`